Attack victims came from around world to celebrate Barcelona

 The girlfriend, Marta Scomazzon, who was hospitalized with a fractured foot and elbow, told an aunt that “we were walking together, then the van came on top of us.”

-The Spanish Royal family sent condolences to Suarez’s family in its Twitter account after Ana Maria died in the attack in the resort town of Cambrils.
+The Spanish royal family sent condolences to Ana Maria Suarez’s family via Twitter after she died in the attack in the resort town of Cambrils.

-According to local media, the woman was originally from the city of Zaragoza, and was on vacation with her family.
-Her husband and one of her sisters are injured in a hospital.
+According to local media, Suarez was originally from the city of Zaragoza, and was on vacation with her family.
+Suarez’s husband and one of her sisters were injured and being treated at a hospital.

+They had just eaten dinner and were celebrating the husband’s 69th birthday, walking in the crowded port area of Cambrils hours after the Barcelona attack, according to El Mundo newspaper.

-She is the only civilian to have been killed in Cambrils, where attackers wearing fake explosives belts were shot to death by police.
+Suarez is the only fatal victim in the attack in Cambrils, where five attackers wearing fake explosives belts were shot dead by police.

-California resident Jared Tucker, 42, and his wife were ending their European vacation in Barcelona after visiting Paris and Venice, and were on their way to a beach when they decided to stop at a cafe on La Rambla.
+California resident Jared Tucker, 42, and his wife were ending their European vacation in Barcelona and on their way to a beach when they decided to stop at a cafe on Las Ramblas.

+Shortly after her husband left to use the restroom, chaos broke out, Heidi Nunes-Tucker, 40, told The Associated Press.

+She said people were running, screaming and crying, and that she never saw her husband again.

-Nunes-Tucker, 40, called her husband “truly the love of my life,” and says she’s struggling to make sense of the violence.
+Nunes-Tucker called her husband the love of her life and says she’s struggling to make sense of the violence.

+She said the pair met at an annual art and wine festival in 2012, spent the night talking and dancing, “and we were pretty much inseparable after that.”

-Tucker’s father, Daniel Tucker, said the couple had saved for the vacation to celebrate their one-year wedding anniversary.
+Tucker’s father, Daniel Tucker, said the couple had saved for the European vacation to celebrate their one-year wedding anniversary.
+They also visited Paris and Venice.

-Jared Tucker, who worked with his father in a family business remodeling swimming pools, had “a magnetic personality and people loved him,” his father told The Associated Press.
-He liked to fish, play golf and other sports, and leaves behind three daughters.
+Jared Tucker, who worked with his father in a family business remodeling swimming pools, also leaves behind three daughters.

 Elke Vanbockrijck, Belgium

-Vanbockrijck was at the KFC Heur Tongeren soccer club “nearly every day” ferrying her 10- and 14-year-old boys back and forth to training and matches, said team president Arnould Partoens.
+Vanbockrijck was at the KFC Heur Tongeren soccer club “nearly every day” ferrying her 10- and 14-year-old boys back and forth to training and matches, team president Arnould Partoens said.

 The family was on vacation in Barcelona.
 The boys and their father, a policeman, were unhurt, he said.